dinhngtu/nvmetro/vmscripts/README.md

 Finally, test the connection to the VMUT with SSH.
 The default credential of the VMUT is `root/123456`.

-**You must make sure that you can SSH to the VMUT from the host without a password.**
+⚠️ **You must make sure that you can SSH from the host to the VMUT as `root` without a password.**

 Running the evaluation
 ----------------------

-**Note:** Before running the replication evaluations, you must configure NVMeoF as described above.
+⚠️ Before running the replication evaluations, you must configure NVMeoF as described above.
+Run `./nvmetcli restore` on the target followed by `nvme connect-all` on the evaluation host.

 Evaluation of NVMetro requires PowerShell, which should be installed by our preparation script.
 Start PowerShell from the evaluation script directory: